MrChillStorm/field-mantle/README.md

 ## Fabric Compatibility

-Field Mantle works well on natural fibers like cotton and canvas, as well as poly-cotton blends and some polyester fabrics.
+Field Mantle works well on various fabrics such as natural fibers like cotton and canvas, poly-cotton blends, and some polyester fabrics.
+When it comes to leather, there are specific instructions for proper wax treatment application to ensure the best results.

-**Leather:**
-Compatible with wax treatments, but avoid prolonged, high heat.
-Do **not** use the sauna method, as excessive heat can dry out and damage leather fibers.
-First, apply a quality leather conditioner and allow it to absorb fully — this restores natural oils and keeps the leather supple.
-Then, apply the wax treatment.
-Use a quick, sweeping pass with a heat gun on a low-to-medium setting to melt and set the wax, keeping the tool moving constantly to avoid overheating.
-Be aware that waxing may slightly darken the leather’s color.
+To maintain the integrity of your leather piece, apply a quality leather conditioner first to restore natural oils and keep the material supple.
+Once fully absorbed, proceed with applying the wax treatment.
+Use a heat gun on a low-to-medium setting, making quick, sweeping passes to melt and set the wax while keeping the tool in constant motion to prevent overheating.
+Note that waxing will result in a slight darkening of the leather's color.
+Furthermore, avoid using prolonged, high heat and refrain from the sauna method, as excessive heat can dry out and damage leather fibers.

 > **Note:** When applying to polyester or synthetic-rich fabrics, reduce the heat gun temperature to avoid melting or damaging the fibers.
 Pay special attention to Velcro (hook-and-loop) closures — even a few seconds of excessive heat can soften and fuse the hooks, leaving pockets or flaps with little to no grip.
 ---